Hunter-Open-Source-Club/Constitution/constitution.md

 The Open Source world thrives in part because of its lack of hierarchy.
-The following is an attempt to redirect power into the hands of the constituency to adhere more closely to ideological roots.
+The following is an attempt to redirect power into the hands of the constituency to adhere more closely to our ideological roots.

 ### Standard Legislative Process